GYF-pixel/Ras-M6-Inter-Clonal-Cooperated-Malignancy/README.md

 Tumor Heterogeneity; Ras; Toll Signaling; Tricellular Junction; Hemocyte

+The data analysis includes:
+The bulk RNA-seq on both late-stage RasV12 benign tumors and RasV12//M6-/- malignancies； The scRNA-seq on scRNA-seq on WT eye-antennal discs, RasV12 benign tumors, and early-stage RasV12//M6-/- tumors.
+(Isolation of GFP-positive and GFP-negative epithelial cells and hemocytes for the investigation of tri-clonal crosstalk.)

 For more information, please read our paper: https://doi.org/10.1038/s44318-025-00547-5

 The sequencing data can be downloaded freely, and codes developed for this study are provided.